bcree11/react-template-cli/README.md

 react-quick-template
 ====================

-Quickly create React smart and dumb components, along with a Material-UI template.
+Quickly create React components, along with a Material-UI template.

 Currently only React files can be created.